 2018 marked my 7th anniversary with my ex husband.
 We met in 2011 and the relationship started with fireworks.

 Over the span of 7 years we created the most beautiful memories.
 We travelled across the world, from Jordan to Palestine, Israel, Cuba, Mexico, Europe, India, Canada and USA.
 We moved to USA 4 years into the relationship and started a family when we were both in a financially stable situation.

 When i moved out of the house our hearts were not only broken but tired.

 I was tired of trying to find the right way to love each other.
 Tired of finding out the best way to make things work and tired of dimming my own light to make the other shine better.
 The efforts we put into chamfering our differences had taken away a lot of our passion and left us with a sense of void and frustration.

 Mind you, Love does require effort.
 It would be utopian to think that two people can come together and have no issues whatsoever.
 But when every day is spent figuring out how to keep things together something must be wrong at the foundation level, and that was the problem we had.

 Letting go has been easy at first.
 After so much fighting against the storm, sinking felt like a relief.
 But not for long.

 If you spend a long time on the battle field you cannot expect to leave it without wounds.

 The frustrations I felt over the 7 years we were together were not only the results of different views/believes/personalities.
 They were a desperate call of my soul and every time I ignored one, a piece of me would be lost in the fight.

 I wasn't the person i knew myself to be, and that in itself is not a bad thing if the new person you have become is a better version of yourself.
 But I wasn't that.
-I didn't know who and what i was.
-I had put my partner before me for so long, ignored my opinions and suppressed my desires so much that i didn't know anymore what i wanted or who i wanted to be.
+I didn't know who I was.
+I had put my partner before me for so long, ignored my own opinions and suppressed my desires so much that i didn't know anymore what i wanted or who i wanted to be.